Rafie97/Rafie97/README.md

 # Rafael Josh

-Hi, I'm a Dallas/Austin developer and engineer.
+Hi, I'm a Dallas/Austin based developer and engineer.
 I'm a recent graduate from the University of Texas at Dallas as a Physics undergrad.
 Currently searching for positions in web development, science, and engineering.

 ## Skills and Experience
 * 📱 React Native